MichalWilczek/your-budget/README.md

 # your-budget
-This application allows you to get your finances under control by controlling your monthly income and expenses.
+This backend application in C++ allows you to get your finances under control by monitoring your monthly income and expenses.